YetAnotherSpieskowcy/Carcassonne-Engine/README.md

    ```
 3. Install [Docker Desktop (or Engine)](https://docs.docker.com/desktop/install/windows-install/)

+> [!NOTE]
-   **NOTE:** This will require enabling optional Windows features (such as Hyper-V) and may require a reboot.
+> This will require enabling optional Windows features (such as Hyper-V) and may require a reboot.

 #### Installing pre-requirements with Chocolatey

 *These instructions assume that you already have Chocolatey installed.
 If not, you can install it by following [its install documentation](https://chocolatey.org/install).*

+> [!NOTE]
-**NOTE:** The instructions below will enable the Hyper-V feature on your system.
+> The instructions below will enable the Hyper-V feature on your system.

 Run PowerShell as Administrator and execute the following command:
 ```console